More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 I also sat and watched a ‘First Australians’ film which explained the local Gadigal people’s encounter with the First Fleet and the story of Englishman, Governor Phillip, and the kidnapped warrior Bennelong.

-I then found the General Post Office on Martin Place and wrote postcards to send to family and friends before setting off back to Newtown to join the others for a lovely meal at the Thai Pothong Restaurant in King Street, Newtown.
+I then found the General Post Office on Martin Place and wrote postcards to send to family and friends before setting off to join the others for a lovely meal at the Thai Pothong Restaurant in King Street, Newtown.

 Saturday 31 December – New Year’s Eve in Northbridge

-We met up again in Northbridge at John & Jenny’s house to celebrate New Year’s Eve and stayed the night.
+We met up again in Northbridge at the in-law’s house to celebrate New Year’s Eve and stayed the night.
 I enjoyed watching the fireworks on TV!

 A day for continuing to read the Songlines book.